REANNZ/tuakiri-doc/edugain_resources/edugain_information_pack.md

   * Loading the Tuakiri eduGAIN metadata
   * An eduGAIN enabled Discovery Service

-We (do / do not) require this service to assert compliance with SIRTFI.
+We (do / do not) require this service to assert compliance with SIRTFIv2.

 We (do / do not) require this service to assert Research and Scholarly to enable access to R&S attributes.